kwon-young/music/README.md

 ## Why ?

 While the origin of this project is quite deep and complicated, the main reason driving this project is the realization that by using a carefully selected set of tools and formalism, the same code __could__ be used to do both music score typesetting __and__ recognition.
+The fundamental idea behind this realization is that, for example, when trying to __describe__ the relationship between two graphical objects, we do not want to repeat the exact same relationship depending on the direction of evaluation.

+If you take the relationship between a note head and its stem, non logic formalism would need to pick an evaluation order, such as:

+1. defining the coordinate of the note head;
+2. compute the position of the junction between the note head and the stem;
+3. compute the rest of the coordinates of the stem depending on the position of the junction with the note head.

+In this formalism, if you ever wanted to define the position of the note head given a specific stem, you would need to rewrite the exact same __relation__, but in the reverse order.
+Using prolog and constraint logic programming over reals, we can specify this relationship only once, and it will work in any directions.

 If you want to deep dive into the origin of this project, you can read the DMOS section of the documentation.